Rain, some of it record-setting, flood 400 homes throughout Mississippi

 Governors in Louisiana and Mississippi declare states of emergency

-Record-breaking rain in the Mississippi Delta flooded 300 homes Friday as storms continue to pummel the Southeast, killing four people so far, authorities said.
+Record-breaking rain in the Mississippi Delta flooded 300 homes as storms pummel the Southeast, killing four people so far, authorities said.

 Fourteen inches of rain deluged Clarksdale, Mississippi, and 12 inches fell in Greenville, authorities said.
 The towns sit on or near the Mississippi River.

-Another 100 homes flooded in the Pine Belt region of the state after Meridian received up to a foot of rain, authorities said.
+An additional 100 homes flooded in the Pine Belt region of the state Friday after Meridian received up to a foot of rain, authorities said.

 Add flooding along the Gulf Coast, and the disaster became a triple assault.
 In all, 400 homes flooded in Mississippi.